 Your D&D Miniature Problem?

-All jokes aside, the truth is that not everyone has the cash upfront to fulfill their miniature dream.
+The truth is that not everyone has the cash upfront to fulfill their fantasy miniature bulk dream.
 As we said, a D&D table without some representation of your heroes and armies is quite a sad sight.
 So how can you build your collection to epic, army-sized proportions?
 Well, you are in luck.
-Read on and we’ll explain where to find orcs and goblins, armies of the dead and your D&D heroes in abundance.
+Read on and we’ll explain where to find orcs and goblins, armies of the dead and your dungeons and dragons miniatures in abundance.

 Reaper Bones Kickstarter

 Your great option of acquiring miniatures is through the Reaper Bones Kickstarter project.
 All you need to do is pledge money towards their current project.
 Depending on how much you pledge (there are different levels) you’ll receive a bulk set of miniatures.